 Now, we want to marinate our meat, but if we lay it all in one flat layer, the marinade won’t get in between the slices or in the cracks and crevices.
 So, we have to arrange our beef jerky meat appropriately to maximize surface area exposure.
 (I told you this was science!)

-How do you marinate beef jerky?
+How to marinate beef jerky

 Start arranging your jerky slices in a flat pan or dish.
 You want to kind of twist and make circles and stand them on their sides in a single layer as best as you can – this is going to get the maximum surface area exposure to the marinade!